tardate/LittleArduinoProjects/README.md

-# 216 Little Electronics and Arduino Projects
+# 217 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [OSHChip/LEDx16Module](./OSHChip/LEDx16Module) - driving an SPI LED module with the OSHChip
+> Latest addition:sparkles: [BasicBuckAvrControl](./playground/BasicBuckAvrControl) - a simple buck converter circuit from first principles

 Just my collection of electronics projects, many involving an Arduino in one way or another.